 What Is Preeclampsia?

 “Preeclampsia is a pregnancy disorder characterized by high blood pressure and swelling.
-It is a rapidly progressive condition that can affect both mother and baby,” says Justin Gayle, MD, at Genesis OB/GYN, affiliated with CHI St. Joseph & Texas A&M Health Network.
+It is a rapidly progressive condition that can affect both mother and baby,” says Justin Gayle, MD, at Genesis OB/GYN, affiliated with St. Joseph & Texas A&M Health Network.

 Preeclampsia typically occurs in mid to late pregnancy but can occur as early as 20 weeks gestation.
 If untreated, preeclampsia can lead to kidney and liver damage, heart problems, hypertension, or growth restriction to your baby.
 However, with good prenatal care and proper management of this pregnancy complication, it is possible to have a healthy baby and happy pregnancy.

 During your regular pregnancy checkup and prenatal visits, your doctor or nurse may ask if you’re experiencing any abnormal symptoms.
 If you experience any of the following, it’s important to share them with your doctor at your appointment.
 Some of the changes to look out for include: